 Phage discovery workshop: a week of hands-on learning

-In mid-August, our cohort had the opportunity to take part in a five-day Phage Discovery Workshop led by Isabella and Madeline, students from Vivek Mutalik’s lab at Lawrence Berkeley National Laboratory (LBNL).
-The workshop introduced participants to the fascinating world of bacteriophages (viruses that infect bacteria) and gave them hands-on experience with techniques central to phage biology.
+In mid-August, our cohort had the opportunity to take part in a five-day Phage Discovery Workshop led by Isabella Murray and Madeline Svab, students from Vivek Mutalik’s lab at Lawrence Berkeley National Laboratory (LBNL).
+The workshop introduced participants to the fascinating world of bacteriophages (viruses that infect bacteria), gave them hands-on training in isolating bacteriophages and experience with techniques central to phage biology.

 Over the course of the week, students learned how to: